 The Climate Action Tracker (CAT) rating system evaluates the adequacy of emissions levels resulting from emissions reductions targets against a 2°C benchmark.
-In order to evaluate the compatibility of targets with the stronger Paris Agreement long-term temperature limit, a methodological update of the CAT rating system is under way and will be online early 2017.
+In order to evaluate the compatibility of targets with the stronger Paris Agreement long-term temperature limit, a methodological update of the CAT rating system is under way and will be online in 2017.
 In this section, we describe in which way moving to the stronger temperature goal affects our rating system and discuss in a conceptual manner the foreseen implications to the CAT rating.
 In short:

 - Inadequate will stay inadequate: the reduction targets of the 14 countries that are rated as “inadequate” for 2°C are certainly inadequate for a more stringent limit of 1.5°C

 - Medium risks becoming inadequate: of the 12 countries rated “medium” under a 2°C benchmark, 3 countries are at the border to insufficient: the European Union, China and the USA.
 They are likely to be rated inadequate for a stronger limit of 1.5°C.